Corsage/OwlBook-Server/README.md

 # OwlBook Server
-The unoffical API for the University of Western OWL service written in NodeJS.
+The unoffical API for the University of Western OWL service written in Node.js.

 ## How to Setup
 The required modules are listed below.